-Wild Maine blueberries are a tradition, one that people poetically write about and families specifically schedule into their summer vacations.
-This native fruit keeps us anxiously awaiting the first shades of blue for harvest in August, and the appearance of fresh blueberry pies in local restaurants.
+Wild Maine blueberries, a tradition people poetically write about and families intentionally schedule into their summer vacations.
+This native fruit keeps us anxiously awaiting the first shades of blue, and the appearance of fresh blueberry pies in local restaurants.
 Simply put, there’s nothing like a wild Maine blueberry.

 From Our Field to Your Table in 24 hours

-Our goal is to create for you the best fresh-blueberry experience possible, and we work really hard to make that happen.
+We work really hard to create for you the best fresh-blueberry experience possible.
 Our wild blueberries are on your table within 24 hours of being harvested.
 That’s FRESH!
 You’ll taste the difference.

 Wild Blueberries Freeze Beautifully

-If you are new to this small blueberry with the big taste, know this–once you try a wild lowbush blueberry, no other blueberry will ever satisfy.
+If you are new to this small blueberry with the big taste, know this–once you try a WILD blueberry, no other blueberry will ever satisfy.

 Our Naive Choice

 Generations Before Us

 Like many farms, our spot on the map has ties to generations of family members who tended this land.
 Jimmy’s great-grandfather Darrel Harris was the first in the family to care for the blueberry plants that grow here naturally.
 The stories of old are still being told, but we hear them with a different ear.
 We’re part of the story now.

 Jimmy himself worked every summer in the fields from the time he was old enough to lift a hand-held rake.
 That work continued every summer until his days of boyhood were exchanged for the responsibilities of adulthood, and full-time work took him away from the annual harvest.

 Passing the Baton

 When Jimmy’s parents looked to make a change in 2008, we made the decision to buy the majority of the farm and work the land.
 Jim Sr. and Rosalie kept and still manage the handpicking side of the farm, and Rosalie has an adorable gift shop that adds to our customers’ experience every year.

 Another Cliche’ Garage Story